sadayas/strokerisks/README.md

 ### Data Exploration

-The dataset has 9 health or demographic attributes that could possible lead to the target variable: having a stroke or not.
+The dataset has 11 health or demographic attributes that could possible lead to the target variable: having a stroke or not.
 These attributes include:
 * Gender: male, female, or other
+* Age: integer answer
 * Marital Status: Is the patient married? yes or no
 * Work: What does the patient do for work?
 Private, self-employed, government job, children, unemployed (note: the values "children" and "unemployed" were joined to make the   value "no_work")
 * Smoking status: Does the patient smoke?
 Never smoked, formerly smoked, smokes, unknown